Shining X-rays on asymptotically safe quantum gravity: X-ray reflection spectroscopy

 \subsection{Theory}

 X-ray spectroscopy is based on the fundamental phenomenon of matter accreting on BHs.
 As matter falls from a companion star (in case of stellar-mass BHs) or galactic material (in case of supermassive BHs) into a BH, it heats up.
-During the accretion process, various high-energy processes lead to a plethora of radiation being emitted.
-These photons climb the gravitational well of the BH, traverse the universe and are detected by X-ray telescopes stationed around the Earth.
+During the accretion process, various high-energy processes lead to a plethora of radiation being emitted (See~\cite{Bambi:2018thh}, for instance, for a review.).
+These photons climb the gravitational well of the BH, traverse the Universe and are detected by X-ray telescopes stationed around the Earth.
 Effects of the interstellar/intergalactic media, the BH neighborhood and the BH itself are imprinted on the observed spectra.

 Fig.~\ref{fig:diskcorona} presents a schematic diagram of the BH neighborhood.
-The BH is at the center of the system, and in our case is given by Eq.~\ref{eq:metric}.
+The BH is at the center of the system, and in our case the spacetime metric is given by Eq.~\ref{eq:metric}.
 The disk is the standard Novikov-Thorne type disk~\cite{Novikov1973} with the following properties in particular: optically thick, geometrically thin, equatorial and no magnetic fields.
 (For all disk properties, see the reference above.)
 The size of disk is parametrized with $r_{\textrm{in}}$ and $r_{\textrm{out}}$ which quantify the inner and the outer edge of the disk, respectively.
 Additionally, the system includes a ``corona''.
 It is a source of very high energy photons, with effective temperatures of the order of 100~keV, compared to the disk where effective temperatures are given as~\cite{Bambi:2018thh} \be T_{\rm eff} \sim \left ( \frac{10}{M} \right )^{1/4} {\rm keV}, \ee where $M$ is the BH mass in the units of solar mass, and are of the order of $1$ keV for stellar-mass BHs and $0.01$ keV for supermassive BHs.
-The formation and morphology of the corona is a topic of active research and is probably different for different sources (e.g., it could be the base of an astrophysical jet~\cite{Kara:2016kbu}, or a ring of high energy electrons above the accretion disk~\cite{Wilkins:2011kt}).
+The formation and morphology of the corona is a topic of active research and is probably different for different sources~\cite{Bambi:2018thh,Wilkins2012,Wilkins2014} (e.g., it could be the base of an astrophysical jet~\cite{Kara:2016kbu}, or a ring of high energy electrons above the accretion disk~\cite{Wilkins:2011kt}).